vango-go/vango/docs/concepts/04-reactivity.md

 | After first render | Effect runs |
 | Signal dependency changes | Cleanup runs, then effect re-runs |
 | Component unmounts | Cleanup runs |

+## Background Updates

+Vango supports updates triggered by background activities (e.g., streaming responses, timers, external events).

+**Behavior:**
+- When a Signal is updated from a goroutine, it marks dependent components as "dirty".
+- The Runtime's event loop (listening to `renderCh`) picks up the signal and triggers a re-render.
+- Patches are pushed to the client immediately.

+**Best Practice:**
+- Use `vango.Signal` for all shared state.
+- Update signals freely from any goroutine (`go func() { ... }`).
+- Ensure your background loop checks for context cancellation or channel closure.

 ## Batching